jonatanSousa/image-resizer/README.md

 docker compose up --build
 ```

-A Simple HTML page should be available with example on how to use the image resize
+A Simple HTML page should be available with examples on how to use the image resize

 ```
 http://localhost:8080/display